ULTRA Series Dielectric Mirrors

 ULTRA Series dielectric mirrors can also be specified to control group delay dispersion (GDD).
 Controlling GDD is necessary when reflective optical components are integrated into instruments that utilize femtosecond lasers.
 When a femtosecond laser is reflected off of GDD controlled mirrors, the laser pulse intensity is preserved and dispersion is minimized, resulting in bright, crisp images with negligible distortion.
 This is essential for many non-linear optical (NLO) applications such as multiphoton fluorescence microscopy (MP), second and third harmonic generation microscopy (SHG and THG, respectively), and two-photon excitation stimulated emission depletion fluorescence microscopy (2PE-STED).

-Because they are used with ultra-short pulsed lasers, GDD controlled mirrors are also specified with a high laser damage threshold which ensures that they will maintain optimal performance over a long period of time.
+Because they are used with ultra-short pulsed lasers, GDD controlled mirrors are also specified with a high laser damage threshold.
+This ensures that they will maintain optimal performance over a long period of time.

 Quality and consistency from an innovative thin-film coating process